kaniini/lighttoy/README.md

 It also has some cool built-in effects such as:

   * `--colorstrobe`, like a strobelight except it cycles colors instead of turning on/off.

+You can also address specific bulbs, using `--target`.
+Use `--target` multiple times to combine the specified lights into a virtual group.
+Use `--identify` to make the bulbs in your group blink.